 Sarasota Bay is home to thousands of organisms ranging from Agardhiella seaweed to the zebra-striped Sheepshead fish.
 The bay is a large but fragile aquatic ecosystem influenced by human activity.
 In a small group, brainstorm some threats Sarasota Bay faces from human residence and industry.
 What are some ways Sarasota Bay might have changed since the Ringling's built their home here in 1926?

-Human life has expanded bringing new threats such as human waste, boating, commercial fishing and tourism to the Bay.

-Sketch a basic food web of Sarasota Bay using these species.

-Plankton - small, microscopic organisms eaten by many animals, especially zooplankton

-Shrimp - omnivores feeding on plankton, decaying plants and animals, and small fish

-Grouper - large predatory fish

-Red Snapper - pinkish-red fish that feeds off crustaceans and small fish

-Bonnethead Shark - small shark that mostly feeds on crustaceans

-Grunt - a small fish that feeds on smaller fish and invertebrates

-Blue Crab - crustacean that eats almost anything including mollusks, worms, decaying animals, and shrimp

-Introduce the predatory and poisonous lionfish into your food web.
+Sketch a basic food web of Sarasota E Plankton - small, microscopic organisms eaten by many animals, especially zooplankton Shrimp - omnivores feeding on plankton, decaying plants and animals, and small fish Grouper - large predatory fish Red Snapper - pinkish-red fish that feeds off crustaceans and small fish Bay using these species.
+Bonnethead Shark - small shark that mostly feeds on crustaceans Grunt - a small fish that feeds on smaller fish and invertebrates Blue Crab - crustacean that eats almost anything including mollusks, worms, decaying animals, and shrimp Introduce the predatory and poisono us lionfish into vour food web.